 As well as hiccupping, fetuses can kick, jab, turn, and roll and can even smell, see, and hear before they are born.
 Additionally, some may start to suck their thumbs in the womb.

 Some experts say that eating a meal or eating or drinking something sugary can stimulate movement is a fetus, though this may not always happen.

 While fetal hiccups can be distracting, they are not painful, and episodes should not last longer than 15 minutes.

-Fetal movements can be uncomfortable and make it difficult for pregnant women to relax or even fall asleep.
+However, some fetal movements can cause discomfort and make it difficult for pregnant people to relax or even fall asleep.

 Some tips for reducing the discomfort of fetal movements include:

 - lying on the left side of the body